vekatze/neut/book/src/static-memory-management.md

 # Static Memory Management

 Here, we'll see how memory is managed in Neut.
-We'll also see some useful optimizations.
+We'll also see two important optimizations.

 ## Table of Contents